 As the name suggests, the detail view is the part of the screen that shows all the detail information of an object.
 You can see this information when you click on the object in the tree.

-There are a number of things you can do on a detail view.
+There are a number of things you can do and see on a detail view.

 See below for short explanations of each functionality.